spabolu/mongodb-hack/README.md

 ## Development Workflow

 1. Update dependencies or code.
-2. Run `uv run python main.py` (or the specific test script) to ensure the agent still returns valid JSON with at least two sources.
+2. Run `uv run python src/main.py` (or the specific test script) to ensure the agent still returns valid JSON with at least two sources.
-3. Start the FastAPI server (`uv run uvicorn api_server:fastapi_app --reload`).
+3. Start the FastAPI server (`uv run uvicorn src.app:fastapi_app --reload`).
 4. Load the Chrome extension and verify posts.
-5. Check the terminal logs for “LLM Raw Response” and “Parsed JSON” to debug any schema issues.
+5. Check the terminal logs for "LLM Raw Response" and "Parsed JSON" to debug any schema issues.

-With this setup, you can quickly iterate on the Chrome UI, backend logic, or the MCP/L LM instructions to improve verification quality.
+With this setup, you can quickly iterate on the Chrome UI, backend logic, or the MCP/LLM instructions to improve verification quality.

+## API Endpoints

+### `GET /`
+Health check endpoint.
+Returns `{"status": "ok", "message": "Reddit Content Verifier API is running"}`.

+### `POST /verify`
+Main verification endpoint.
+Accepts a JSON body with:
+- `url`: The URL of the Reddit post or linked article
+- `title`: Post title
+- `subtext`: Post body text (first 300 characters)
+- `postDate`: Post timestamp (ISO format or relative time)

+Returns a JSON response with:
+- `is_correct`: `true`, `false`, or `null` (unable to verify)
+- `explanation`: Human-readable explanation
+- `sources`: Array of source objects with `source_url` and `source_description`
+- `status`: Always `"success"`

+The endpoint checks MongoDB cache first, and only calls the MCP agent if no cached result exists.